Summer Research Internships in Gravitational-Wave Astronomy

-Our internship programme gives undergraduates from around the world the opportunity to conduct research with us over the summer vacation.
+Our internship programme gives undergraduates from around the world the opportunity to conduct research with the Gravity Exploration Institute over the summer vacation.

 Successful applicants can typically spend up to eight weeks here in Cardiff conducting research with a group mentor.